googlefonts/chws_tool/README.md

 This tool adds the OpenType
-[`chws`], [`vchw`], [`halt`], and [`vhal`] features to OpenType fonts if any of these features are missing.
+[`chws`], [`vchw`], [`halt`], and [`vhal`] features to OpenType/TrueType fonts when any of these features are missing.
 Please see [east-asian-spacing] for details of these features.

 This tool uses the [east-asian-spacing] package as its core engine,